State-of-the-Art ABAP Development with the ABAP RESTful Application Programming Model (RAP)

 Are you familiar with ABAP Cloud?

-If you're not, don't worry, just check out this blog post before you go ahead: ABAP Cloud.
+If you're not familiar with it yet, don't worry, just read this blog post before you go ahead: ABAP Cloud.

 RAP Overview